soverenio/docs/docs/source/getting-started/quick-start.rst

 Here’s what you need to get started with Soveren:

-.. admonition:: Tip
+.. admonition:: Note
-   :class: tip
+   :class: note

    Currently, Soveren gateway available for installation in your Kubernetes cluster.
 For other deployment options contact us at support@soveren.io.

 1. Register
 ^^^^^^^^^^^